Aryal007/Aryal007/README.md

 Here are some ideas to get you started:
 -->
-- :mortar_board: I'm currently getting my Ph.D in Computational Science.
+- :mortar_board: I'm graduated with a Ph.D in Computational Science from The University of Texas at El Paso in 2022.
-- 🔭 I’m currently working on automating glacier mapping from MultiSpectral Images using Deep Learning.
+- I am curreltly working as Applied Scientist in Microsoft, Search and Assistance team in Microsoft.
-- 🌱 I’m currently learning Natural Language Processing with Transformers.
+- 🌱 I’m currently working on Natural Language Processing with Transformers.
-- :office: I will be joining Microsoft as a Data Scientist starting January 2023.
+- 🔭 I previously worked on glacier segmentation from MultiSpectral Images using Deep Learning.
 - 😄 Pronouns: He/Him

 ----